NicoRugani/Beach-Pong/README.md

-This is a Simple Pong game made by me and another student at South Technical High School Make any changes you want and have fun!
+This is a Simple Pong game made by me and another student at South Tech High School.
+If you have any suggestions on how I can improve this project feel free to reach out.
+Have fun!